renatoGarcia/icecream-cpp/README.md

 ic| v1: expired
 ```

-This strategy has a lower precedence than the "baseline strategies".
+This strategy has a lower precedence than the *baseline strategies*.
 So if the printing
 type is supported by any one of them it will used instead.

 #### Range types